jiachengxiong/ReactSeq/README.md

 - python <=3.7

-## 🚀 Quick Start of Generating E-SMILES
+## 🚀 Quick Start of Generating ReactSeq

-For mapped and kekulized rxn_smiles, we can get their corresponding E-SMILES.
+For mapped and kekulized rxn_smiles, we can get their corresponding ReactSeq.

 Here is an example: